The 4-Step Strategic Formula for Writing KILLER Ad Copy that Closes More Sales!

-- Does the reader know exactly what I want them to do when they are finished reading my post or ad?
+- Does the reader know exactly what I want them to do after reading my post or ad?

-Remember, the call to action is the most important part of your ad.
+Remember, the call to action is the essential part of your ad.

-So make sure that you stay clear, on point, moving forward throughout your message.
+So make sure you stay clear, on point, and moving forward throughout your message.

 3. Is it Concise?

-Sometimes, especially when you venture into the land of long story ads, you end up being repetitive.
+Sometimes, you end up being repetitive, especially when you venture into the land of long story ads.